Director, Public Relations Degree ProgramAssociate Professor of Media Arts

 Abby Dress, whose career has spanned high-tech, medical devices, health care, the environment and the arts, is an associate professor of media arts at LIU Post, where she has directed its public relations degree program since 1993.
 She balances academia with professional work as the founder of Smith & Dress, a marketing communications firm, serving clients including Yellowstone National Park, Precipart, Canon and American Heart Association.

 Her work has been recognized with numerous awards.
-Dress and her husband won a 2009 Gold Hermes Award from the Association of Marketing and Communications Professionals and a Silver Communicator’s Award for a book they designed and produced, which also was included in the American Advertising and Graphic Design Annual 25.
+Dress and her husband won a 2009 Gold Hermes Award from the Association of Marketing and Communications Professionals and a Silver Communicator’s Award for a book they designed and produced, which also was included in the American Advertising and Green Design Annual 25.
 Her campaigns were recognized nationally with a 2006 Clarion Award by the Association of Women in Communication, reprinted in the Graphic Design USA Annual Award issues, honored by the Biomedical Marketing Association and described in the book, “Publicity for Non-profits.”

 She produced with Emmy-nominated videographer Mary Scott “Wings of Their Own,” a documentary about women pilots featuring the Ninety-Nines.
 It previewed at the Cinema Arts Centre in Huntington, N.Y., premiered at the Cradle of Aviation Museum in Garden City, N.Y., and was accepted into the 2005 New York International Film and Video Festival for Miami and New York.

-Co-authoring “Igniting Steel: Korea’s Posco Lights the Way,” Dress also has by-lined articles in the Asian Wall Street Journal, Workboat, Advance for the Laboratory, The Science Teacher, and Science Scope, and writes critical book essays for The Journal of the Information Society and the Media Ecology Journal.
+Co-authoring “Igniting Steel: Korea’s Posco Lights the Way,” Dress also has by-lined articles in the Asian Wall Street Journal, Workboat, Advance for the Laboratory, The Science Teacher, and Science Scope, and has written critical book essays for The Journal of the Information Society and the Media Ecology Journal.